MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Exchange on-premises

-Use the *Search-Mailbox* cmdlet to search for message delivery information stored in the message tracking log.
+Use the `Search-Mailbox` cmdlet to search for message delivery information stored in the message tracking log.
+Here's an example:

 ```powershell
 Search-Mailbox -Identity "Jane Smith"-SearchQuery AttachmentNames:attachment_name -TargetMailbox "IRMailbox" -TargetFolder "Investigation" -LogLevel Full
 ```

 >[!Note]
->For Exchange 2013, you need CU12 to have this [*cmdlet*](https://support.microsoft.com/topic/search-mailbox-cmdlet-with-attachment-keyword-lists-all-items-that-contain-the-query-string-of-attachment-b0422602-9f14-e85a-434f-81a14549574d) running.
+>For Exchange 2013, you need CU12 to have this [cmdlet](https://support.microsoft.com/topic/search-mailbox-cmdlet-with-attachment-keyword-lists-all-items-that-contain-the-query-string-of-attachment-b0422602-9f14-e85a-434f-81a14549574d) running.
 >

 ### Was there payload in the attachment?